-PLO urges EU to act against Israel's settlements construction
+PLO urges EU to take action against Israel's E1 settlements construction

 On Friday, the European Union Representative as well as ambassadors of 15 European countries submitted a letter to the Israeli Foreign Ministry, condemning Tel Aviv’s announcement to start building in E1 area, east of occupied Jerusalem – a move not deemed enough for Palestinians.